July 1, 2014 – June 30, 2016

 a) Appointments, reappointments, tenure decisions and promotions are made by the Board of Governors upon the recommendation of the President.

-b) The procedures in this section govern initial appointments at the ranks of Instructor I, Instructor II, Senior Instructor, Assistant Professor, Associate Professor, and Professor; renewal or non-renewal of term appointments with review; recommendations for or against the award of tenure; and promotions.
+b) The procedures in this section govern initial appointments at the ranks of Instructor, Senior Instructor, Professor of Teaching, Acting Assistant Professor, Assistant Professor, Associate Professor, and Professor; renewal or non-renewal of term appointments with review; recommendations for or against the award of tenure; and promotions.

 c) Where there is a joint appointment, procedures and criteria for tenure and promotion evaluation will be clearly laid out at the time of appointment.